etomuc/CPC464-iRAM1024/README.md

 The same PCB supports 3 RAM configurations:

-- total of 1024K RAM (the primary config): 2x 512K SRAM, C3 support
+- total of 1024K RAM (64K base + 960K extended memory): 2x 512K SRAM, C3 support <b>recommended config<sup>*</sup></b>
-- total of 640K RAM: 1x 512K SRAM + 1x 128K SRAM, total 640K RAM, C3 support
+- total of 1088K RAM (64K base + 1024K extended memory): 2x 512K SRAM, <b>no C3</b>
-- total of 576K, 1x 512K SRAM, <b>no C3</b>
+- total of 576K RAM (64K base + 512K extended memory), 1x 512K SRAM, <b>no C3</b>

-<sup>For the 640K version a small cut has to be made on the bottom of the PCB (clearly indicated) and a second resistor is required.
-For the 576K version you just need to close some bridges on the PCB and can save a few € as you only need 1 SRAM and 2 CPLD ICs.</sup>
+Due to a lack of pins of the CPLDs this cannot be selected and the CPLDs need to be programmed for either C3 or non-C3 support.

-(Personal comment: The 640K actually only makes sense if you have a 128K SRAM lying around.
-Otherwise the price difference between 512K and 128K is negligible.)
+<sup>*: If there is no specific need to avoid C3 or to have the full 1024 of expanded RAM this is probably the best config as it enables optimal 6128 compatibility.
+Some tech demos might that do not test for available RAM blocks and simply expect the full SRAM to be available might have issues though.</sup>

 ## Goals